Unity-Technologies/usd-unity-sdk/README.md

 ## License

-UsdBindings is licensed under the terms of the Apache license.
+The USD Unity SDK is licensed under the terms of the Apache license.
 See [LICENSE](LICENSE) for more information.